 In a time of countless opportunities to dress to impress, maintaining a social media feed full of never-been-Instagrammed-before clothing is tricky.
 With a newfound appreciation for both minimalism and sustainable fashion, renting clothing and accessories makes perfect sense.

 This is especially the case in a time when anxiety-inducing living costs in many major cities leave little cash left to add more designer dresses or purses to your busting-at-the-seams condo-size closet.Recognizing a market opportunity, a handful of well curated clothing and accessory companies have opened up shop in recent years.
-These retailers are offering all of the designer labels your heart desires – even if they’re only yours for a hot minute.
+These Canadian fashion rental companies are offering all of the designer labels your heart desires – even if they’re only yours for a hot minute.

-Here are 8 Canadian clothing and accessory rental companies you should know about!
+Here are 9 Canadian fashion rental companies you should know about!

 In forever-fashionable Montreal, Atelier Privé’s appointment-only showroom offers editorial-worthy designer cocktail dresses, gowns, and jumpsuits, along with clutches and jewellery to complete the look.
 These include brands like Badgley Mischka, ML Monique Lhuillier, Keepsake, and Cynthia Rowley, to name a few.
 Three-day dress rentals here cost from about $80 to $200.
 If you’re strapped for time, there is the option of returning the garment via courier for an additional cost.